fbpx

 Reversing the effects of eutrophication can be difficult once they occur.
 However, you can still take action to transform a eutrophic dugout pond, retention pond, or lake into a beautiful water body.
 There are also proactive measures to prevent eutrophication from happening.

 Installing and maintaining an effective fine bubble water aeration system is the first step when remediating a eutrophic water body.
-Water aerators circulate and increase the level of dissolved oxygen in the water, necessary with depleted dissolved oxygen levels from algal blooms.
+Water aerators circulate and increase the dissolved oxygen level in the water, which is necessary for depleted dissolved oxygen levels from algal blooms.
 We recommend installing a fine-bubble water aeration system because of its effectiveness and energy efficiency.

-The second step in remediating a eutrophic water body is implementing a beneficial bacteria treatment plan.
+Implementing a beneficial bacteria treatment plan is the second step in remediating a eutrophic water body.
 Beneficial bacteria are environmentally-friendly pond treatments naturally found within water.
-Our water experts at Clean Water Pro recommend:
+Our water experts at Clean Water Pro recommend the following:

 1. CWP Pond Cleaner